Comparison of Nazism and Stalinism: Role of terror and violence

-Burrin's study of violence carried out by the Nazi regime begins with the observation that "violence is at the heart of Nazism" and that Nazi violence is "established as a doctrine and exalted in speech."
+Burrin's study of violence carried out by the Nazi régime begins with the observation that "violence is at the heart of Nazism" and that Nazi violence is "established as a doctrine and exalted in speech".
 According to Burrin, this marks a point of difference between Nazism and Stalinism.
 In Stalinism, there was a gulf between ideology and reality when it came to violence.
-The Soviet regime continuously denied being repressive, proclaimed itself a defender of peace, and sought to conceal all the evidence to the contrary.
-In Nazism, on the other hand, "doctrine and reality were fused from the start."
-Nazism not only practised violent repression and war but advocated it in principle as well, considering war to be a positive force in human civilization, and openly seeking Lebensraum ("living space") and the domination of the European continent by ethnic Germans.
+The Soviet régime continuously denied being repressive, proclaimed itself a defender of peace, and sought to conceal all evidence to the contrary.
+In Nazism, on the other hand, "doctrine and reality were fused from the start".
+Nazism not only practised violent repression and war, but advocated these actions in principle as well, considering war as a positive force in human civilization, and openly seeking Lebensraum ("living space") and the domination of the European continent by ethnic Germans.